What is the purpose of the event?

 How do I find information about parking and the location of the Athletic Center?

 - Go to the interactive campus map and select the parking and Athletic Center box.

 Does the event cost anything?
 Who could go?

 - It is free and open to the public.
 We welcome people of all ages who love the game of baseball.

 What kinds of items can I bring to have scanned or photographed?

 - Bring any baseball related item that is personal and special to you.
 If you played baseball, it could be your little league trophy, jersey, bat, baseball or photograph.
 If you have a favorite Latino baseball player, you can bring your favorite memorabilia like a ticket stub, photograph or program.

 Why bring items to the event?

-- Once we scan or photograph your artifact, Framingham State University will create an online collection in the institution's digital repository: Digital Commons at Framingham State.
+- Once we scan or photograph your artifact, Framingham State University will create an online collection in the institution's digital repository.
 The online collection will be a wonderful way to view pictures of the event and also showcase the community's baseball artifacts.

 How is the Smithsonian involved with FSU?